nc-ruth/bitnami-docker-zookeeper/README.md

  - `ZOO_TLS_QUORUM_ENABLE`: Enable tls for quorum communication.
 Default: **false**
  - `ZOO_TLS_QUORUM_KEYSTORE_FILE`: KeyStore file file: Default: No Defaults
  - `ZOO_TLS_QUORUM_KEYSTORE_PASSWORD`: KeyStore file password.
 This can be an evironment variable.
 It will be evaled by bash.
 No Defaults
- - `ZOO_TLS_QUORUM_KEYSTORE_FILE`: TrustStore file file: Default: No Defaults
+ - `ZOO_TLS_QUORUM_TRUSTSTORE_FILE`: TrustStore file file: Default: No Defaults
- - `ZOO_TLS_QUORUM_KEYSTORE_PASSWORD`: TrustStore file password.
+ - `ZOO_TLS_QUORUM_TRUSTSTORE_PASSWORD`: TrustStore file password.
 This can be an evironment variable.
 It will be evaled by bash.
 No Defaults

 ```console
 $ docker run --name zookeeper -e ZOO_SERVER_ID=1 bitnami/zookeeper:latest